Secondary students analyse and question historical sources as they retell an incident in the life of the Kelly Gang in comic book form.

 $130 per group (up to 25 students)

-Students put history to the test in this creative workshop, analysing and questioning historical sources as they retell an incident in the life of the Kelly Gang.
+Secondary students put history to the test in this creative workshop, analysing and questioning historical sources as they retell an incident in the life of the Kelly Gang.

 In their own words, and using the Comic Life app, students gather evidence for their historical narrative by looking at a range of sources.